-Gain a critical understanding of the world through a comparative study of the ideas and values of cultures with a humanities degree.
+Broaden your horizons and gain a critical understanding of the world through a comparative study of the ideas and values of cultures by pursuing a humanities degree.

-Like other liberal arts degrees, a Bachelor or Arts in humanities from University of Maryland University College offers a solid base of critical thinking on which to build a career or further study.
+Like other liberal arts majors, a major in humanities offers a solid base of critical thinking on which to build a career or further study.
 This major will broaden your understanding of yourself and your interaction with the world and provide a perspective on cultural and intellectual heritage while offering tools to use that knowledge in the real world.
-You'll explore how individuals and groups understand their existence, their place within their cultures, and their responsibility to others and the physical world.
+You’ll explore how individuals and groups understand their existence, their place within their cultures, and their responsibility to others and the physical world.

 About the Humanities Bachelor's Degree

 Our online degree in humanities offers an interdisciplinary curriculum in which you'll develop the analysis and communication skills that employers value.
 You'll be immersed in a multidisciplinary study of global culture as you analyze art, philosophy, literature, religion, film, theater, music, and technology.

 Through your coursework, you will learn how to

 - Plan, communicate, and implement coherent and justifiable practices that improve human conditions